 Selling new games is primarily about getting more exposure.
 Over 400,000 unique visitors browse DriveThru marketplaces each month.

 Earn additional sales without having to invest in inventory.

 Zero order processing on your end.
 Nothing to pick, pack, or ship.
 No need to invoice or dun us.
 Your royalties are paid every month like clockwork.
-We have paid publishers reliably every month for nearly twenty years.
+We have paid publishers reliably every month for twenty years.
 You can view your sales in real time on site and even take your royalties out via Paypal at any time.

 Q: Won't selling my cards on DriveThru affect sales of my traditionally sold cards?

 We don't think so.
 Based on our experience with print-on-demand books, sales replacing regular channel sales will be very small.
 But even if every single sale here replaced a regular channel sale of your printed inventory, which it won't, you would still be coming out ahead.
 (If you run the numbers, including traditional channel discounts, cost of goods sold, etc., you'll see what we mean.)